gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 Check and upload code for GUI.
 Check and upload Moses model support.
 Create proper documentation (JavaDocs), including explanations on all the server configurations.
+Evaluation.

 Future work:
-Facilitate the server configurations so as to make this system more portable.
+Facilitate the server configurations so as to make the system more portable.
+Optionally study other configurations.
+Additional improvements with semantics and NLP, as well as extensions to the current LSA model, would be of interest.
+Finally porting and adapting to an existing domain might be fruitful.